-Jurassic period, description of the Jurassic period, dinosaurs of the Jurassic period, dinosaurs of the Jurassic period.
+Jurassic period, description of the Jurassic period, dinosaurs of the Jurassic period, lizards of the Jurassic period.
 Jurassic period, description of the Jurassic period, dinosaurs of the Jurassic period, lizards of the Jurassic period What historical period follows the Jurassic

 , conglomerates formed in a variety of conditions.

-system the Department tier Age, million years ago
+system Department tier Age, million years ago

-Chalk Lower Berriasian smaller
+Chalk Lower Berriasian less

 Yura Upper